adonias-yalew/adonias-yalew/README.md

 Welcome to my GitHub profile!
 I’m a passionate Software Engineering student on a journey to learn, build, and collaborate on meaningful projects.

 🚀 About Me:
-🎓 Studying Software Engineering (BSc)
+🎓 Studying Software Engineering (BSc) and Data Science

-🌱 Currently learning We development,Computer networks, Flutter, and UI/UX Design
+🌱 Currently learning We development,Computer networks, Flutter,SQL and UI/UX Design

 💡 Exploring open-source, personal projects, and community-focused solutions